PRIVERNUM or ARCHAEOLOGIST FOR A DAY

 This day trip is a rare opportunity to be part of a *real* excavation in a minor, but significant Roman town.
 The program is designed for visitors of all ages who want to “dig” but have limited time.
-It takes place in the ancient Privernum, a city described by Livy as a flourishing Volscian site, which was destroyed by the Romans in the late 4th century BC.
-The town recovered as a Roman colony from the 2nd century BC and the proximity to the important Appian Way made Privernum a key trade centre as the rich monuments brought to light had shown.
-Parallel roads traced blocks and planned districts, and the town was equipped with temples, squares, luxurious mansions for the elite residents, spa, theatre and all the usual infrastructures.
+The excavation takes place in ancient Privernum, a city described by Livy as a flourishing Volscian site.
+It was destroyed by the Romans in the late 4th century BC.
+The town recovered as a Roman colony from the 2nd century BC.
+The proximity to the important Appian Way made Privernum a key trading centre, as it has shown by the rich monuments brought to light.
+Parallel roads traced blocks and planned districts.
+The town included temples, squares, luxurious mansions, a spa and a theatre.

-Your experience will not be just a unique occasion to learn how archaeologists work and have a better understanding of other Rome’s excavations, but will be a real contribution to the work in progress in a site where “surprises” are still around the corner!
+This unique experience will afford you the opportunity to learn how archaeologists work and provide you with a better understanding of other Roman excavations.
+Moreover you will be contributing to the work in progress, in a site where “surprises” are still around the corner!

-Transportation to Priverno is by local train ( approx 1 hr) where a driver will transfer you to the excavation site.
-After a brief orientation about the history of Privernum, how the site is excavated, the tools you will be using, where you will be digging and what you might find, you will work alongside an experienced archaeologist for the remainder of the morning until the moment of documenting when you take part in washing, sorting, measuring, and cataloguing whatever you hopefully found in your dig.
+Transportation to Priverno is by local train (approx 1 hr).
+When you arrive, a driver will transfer you to the excavation site.
+Following a brief orientation about the history of Privernum, you’ll learn how the site is excavated, the tools that you will be using, where you will be digging and what you might discover.
+You will work alongside an experienced archaeologist for the remainder of the morning.
+Then, you will document what you have found and take part in washing, sorting, measuring, and cataloguing what you have found!